Administrative Data Sources

 Under-coverage occurs when economic units or activities fall outside the regulatory framework.
 For example:

-For small-scale and artisanal fisheries that are often under-represented in administrative data, complementary survey methods may be required, as discussed in TG-4.1 Survey Data Sources.
+For small-scale and artisanal fisheries that are often under-represented in administrative data, complementary survey methods may be required, as discussed in TG-4.1 Remote Sensing and Geospatial Data.
 Specific methods for estimating the contribution of the informal sector to fisheries output include:

 Compilers should document the methods used to estimate informal sector contributions and the associated uncertainty, and flag the resulting estimates as modelled rather than directly observed.